ironashram/kub1k/README.md

 The Kub1k project aims to provide a scalable and reliable Kubernetes cluster using the K3s lightweight Kubernetes distribution.
 The infrastructure is provisioned using Terraform and includes the following components:

 - ArgoCD: A GitOps continuous delivery tool for Kubernetes.
-- Calico: A networking and network security solution for Kubernetes.
 - External Secrets: A controller for managing secrets stored in external secret management systems.
-- MetalLB: A load balancer implementation for bare metal Kubernetes clusters.
+- Cilium: Networking and security layer, provides both networking capabilities, such as load balancing and routing, and security features like network policies and endpoint protection.
 - Nginx Ingress Controller: An Ingress controller for Kubernetes using Nginx.
 - Vault: A secrets management tool for securely storing and accessing sensitive information.
 - Github Runners: Runner scale sets is a group of homogeneous runners that can be assigned jobs from GitHub Actions.